Nur (TV series): Awards and nominations

+Film adaptation

+Upcoming movies In planning.
+Amyra Rosli (Nur) & Syafiq Kyle (Ustaz Adam) are returning to the cast.

 Sequel

 According to the director Shahrulezad, a sequel is being planned.
 He said: "I was asked to produce Nur 2, because people wanted to know what happened to Nur and Hamadi.
 However I thought that in general any piece of work should not be extended just because it received a good response.
 After many had requested for it to be produced, including the TV3, I finally got involved.
 I then had a new storyline and presented to the station.
 They are confident and agree with the story."
 Nur 2 is co-produced by iflix and available to stream for free.